 Heat and light – these are the two forms in which the earth receives the sun’s energy.
-Both the forms of the sun’s energy can be utilized for use by means of solar power systems.
-Now, how do these systems work?
-The solar power system basically comprises of four components, namely “solar panels”, “batteries”, “inverters” and “charge controllers”.
+Both these forms of energy can be harvested and use by means of solar power systems.
+What are these systems made out of?
+The solar power systems are basically made out of four components.

 What are the components?

-Solar Panel – An assorted number of photovoltaic cells assembled together, with each cell designed in such a manner so as to build an electric field form the basic crux of a “solar panel”.
-They have to be installed in such a manner so that they are exposed to sunlight to the maximal amount.
+Solar Panel – An assorted number of photovoltaic cells assembled together.
+Each cell designed in such a manner so as to build a basic crux of a “solar panel”.
+These solar panels have to be installed in such a manner so that they are exposed to sunlight to the maximal amount.

 Solar Power Inverter – The next component of the solar power systems is the “solar power inverter”, which when connected to the photovoltaic cells can work in collaboration with transformers and keep the frequency and voltage of any circuit in check.
 It is also used for conversion of direct current into alternating current.
-Electronic equipments which require quality wave form with the least harmonic distortion function efficiently on pure sine wave inverters.
+Electronic equipment which requires quality waveform with the least harmonic distortion, function efficiently on pure sine wave inverters.

 Solar Power Battery – The energy of the sun as a substitute for other sources of energy is a commendable concept.
-But what happens at nightfall when there is no sun to utilise the energy from?
+But what happens at nightfall when there is no sun to utilise the suns energy from?
 It is here that the “solar power battery” comes into play.
-The “solar power battery” is another important component of solar power systems, which is utilised for storing the energy and power derived from the sun so that it can be utilised at a time when sunlight is not available for use.
+The “solar power battery” is another important component of solar power systems.
+Which is utilised for storing the energy and power derived from the sun.
+So that it can be utilised at night time or cloudy days.
 Common battery types are the lead acid batteries and lead based batteries.

 Charge Controller – The fourth component of the solar power system is the “charge controller”.
 So, what does it do?
 The ‘charge controller” invigilates the “battery bank” of the “solar power battery” and bars it from overcharging along with cutting down the current in case the voltage escalates.

-With the advancement in the field of science and technology, solar power system prices are coming within the reach of common man much more easily.
-There are a number of benefits of using solar power systems over the conventional modes of power systems.
+There has been a great advancement in the field of science and technology.
+Solar power system prices are coming within the reach of the common homeowner in South Africa.
+There are a number of benefits to using solar power systems over the conventional modes of electricity.

-For one, the energy coming out of the sunlight is eco-friendly.
-No smoke, no pollution, no depletion of other natural resources, such as, fossil fuels.
+- For one, the energy coming out of the sunlight is clean.
+No smoke, no pollution, no depletion of other natural resources, such as fossil fuels.

-The price of solar power systems are fast becoming the answer to all the resource depletion and energy problems with each passing day.
-Its eco friendliness and abundance are the two key features that most recommend it as an alternative source of power system.
-Read more on the advantages of solar power here.
+The price of solar power systems is fast becoming the answer to all the resource depletion and energy problems.
+Its eco-friendliness and abundance are the two key features that most highlight it as an alternative source of power in South Africa.